MCDevKit/cmcc-docs/json-templating-engine/index.md

               "functions": [
                 {
                   "function": "minecraft:set_data",
-                  "$comment": "Set data field to the index value. '=' sign will force conversion to a number", "data": "{{"{{=value"}}}}"
+                  "$comment": "Set the data field to the index value.
+The '=' sign forces conversion to a number", "data": "{{"{{=value"}}}}"
                 }
               ]